 21.2 Applicants are advised to notify the Council as soon as possible of any change in circumstances which may affect their housing application.
-Applicants are responsible for amending their online housing application.
+Applicants are responsible for amending their online housing application, which will alert the relevant Apply4Homes partners to any change.
 For example, a change in family circumstances, change of address and so on.